 I did it.
 I’ve been walking between 2 to 4 miles a day.
 The fortunate aspect of this walking habit is that I live in a small town and most of the businesses I need to frequent for errands are within a mile from my boat.
 The furthest I need to walk is 1.7 miles one way to the bank (so that’s 3.4 miles that day), which I visit once or twice a week.
-Other days I walk to and from work about 2 miles a day.

 I really want to share the benefits I’ve been receiving from this daily walk.
 Before, when I was working on the boat writing blogs or planning marketing for the massage business, I would get depressed from being home alone and sitting for long periods of time in front of the computer.
 I realized that since I’ve been walking, I don’t get depressed nor do I feel jittery and unfocused.
 I remember as a young (twenty something) person, I was very physically active, happy and focused.
 It seems that walking, especially first thing in the morning, wakes up my body, loosens the joints, activates the lymphatic system, cleans out toxins (accumulation of which I believe are a contributing cause of depression) and tones every muscle in the body.
 I’m talking about brisk walking with arms swinging and hips swaying.